tobiasrordorf/SRT-to-CSV-and-audio-split/README.md

 ## Check characters

 <p> In order to compile the necessary language models required by DeepSpeech, the alphabet.txt has to be configured to the generated dataset.</p>
 <p> The script check_caracters.py (provided by DeepSpeech) generates a list of characters that appear in the csv-files.
-It can be instantiated like this:"$ python3 ./Check_Characters/check_characters.py -csv './final_csv/dev.csv' -alpha"</p>
+It can be instantiated like this: "$ python3 ./Check_Characters/check_characters.py -csv './final_csv/dev.csv' -alpha"</p>
 <p> Use this script to check that the text has been cleaned of unwanted characters.
 If unwanted characters appear, add them to the module "clean_unwanted_characters".</p>

 ## About this project: